 If you want to improve in anything, you have to have an idea of where you’re going.
 Hence, the importance of setting goals.
-This is especially true with running because it can be easy to avoid workouts if you don’t have a clear idea of why you’re doing something.
+This is especially true with running.
+Without goals, it can be easy to avoid workouts, miles, and progress.
+Set a clear idea of what you want to accomplish, and you’re much more likely to get there.

 In this article, we’ll cover everything that you need to know about goal setting as it relates to running, including why you should set goals, how to do it, and ways to achieve your running goals.